elbaulp/elbaulp.github.io/_posts/2012-01-06-programacion-android-implementando-un.md

 //    GNU General Public License for more details.
 //
 //    You should have received a copy of the GNU General Public License
 //    along with FavSites.
-If not, see &lt;http: //www.gnu.org/licenses/>.
+If not, see <http: //www.gnu.org/licenses/>.

 package com.elbauldelprogramador.favsites.provider;